bertiqwerty/exmex/README.md

 assert!((result - 2.0).abs() < 1e-12);
 ```

-When both `partial` and `value` are activated, partial derivatives can be computed for expressions of types such
+If both `partial` and `value` are activated, partial derivatives can be computed for expressions of types such
 as `FlatExVal<i32, f64>`.

 ## Mixing Data Types in one Expression with the Feature `value`